 What: We offer a variety of dance styles, with the next session focusing on Swing, Salsa, and Ballroom.
-If you’re interested in other styles, fill out the form to learn about our upcoming group class options.
 Classes are BYOB, and we welcome you to bring one bottle of wine or one six-pack of beer per two people.

 Tuition: Drop-in to any class for $25/person, purchase a 4-class pass for $80/person, or get an Unlimited Class Pass for $140/person ($99/person for recurring Unlimited Pass).
 Class passes are good for any class.

-Fill out the form below to learn about our specific offerings and to register for your first class.
+Fill out the form below to learn more about our offerings and to register for your first class.
 Read more about Group Dance Classes and check out Group Class FAQ for more information.